Yu-amd/GenAI_Playground/src/tests/README.md

-# ModelDetail Page Unit Tests
+# Unit Tests Documentation

-This directory contains comprehensive unit tests for the ModelDetail page component, which is a complex React component that handles model interactions, chat functionality, parameter management, and code generation.
+This directory contains comprehensive unit tests for the ih-mockup-demo project, covering both the ModelDetail page component and API integration utilities.

 ## 📁 File Structure